 Michelle Erenberg has worked as a policy advocate, community organizer, and coalition coordinator for more than a decade.
 Her past work experience includes community organizing for Planned Parenthood in New Orleans, coordinating a diverse coalition of environmental, community and faith-based organizations across the Gulf Coast in response to the 2010 BP oil spill, and analyzing and educating the public about policies and public engagement opportunities related to ecological and community recovery and restoration.
-Since 2009, she has volunteered as a board member with the National Council of Jewish Women Greater New Orleans Section and has served as NCJW’s Louisiana Policy Advocate, a nationally appointed position, as well as Vice President of Public Affairs and Education.
-In these roles, she represented NCJW with a variety of coalitions in Louisiana advocating for reproductive rights, economic justice and civil rights.
-Erenberg has a B.A. in Psychology from Loyola University New Orleans and an MPA in Nonprofit Management from the University of New Orleans.
+She previously served as a board member with the National Council of Jewish Women Greater New Orleans Section and as NCJW’s Louisiana Policy Advocate, a nationally appointed position.
+In 2016, she co-founded Lift Louisiana, to educate, advocate and litigate in defense of reproductive rights.
+Erenberg has a BA in Psychology from Loyola University New Orleans and an MPA in Nonprofit Management from the University of New Orleans.

 Lakeesha Harris is an unapologetic Black Feminist, Abolitionist, is one half of the genius Co-Executive Directorship of Lift Louisiana - where her small and mighty team educate, advocate, and litigate for the policy changes needed to improve the lives of Louisiana's women, their families, and their communities.